alyoctavian/ModularClothing/README.md

 The sprites used in the current project were obtained from: https://limezu.itch.io/moderninteriors There is also a free demo which can be used as inspiration if you want to make your own assets.
+Due to licensing, I cannot attach the sprites and the objects depending on them.

 ### Character Layout